business

 Reducing Subscription Churn

 The biggest challenge with subscriptions is churn.
-Strategies to improve retention include delivering consistent value updates, offering annual plans at a discount, sending re-engagement notifications before renewal, and making cancellation feedback easy so you can address common reasons for leaving.
+Strategies to improve retention include delivering consistent value updates, offering annual plans at a discount, sending re-engagement notifications before renewal, and collecting cancellation feedback so you can address common reasons for leaving.